json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 # Global Options

-Configuration can be applied when adding the services to the DI container.
+Configuration can be applied when adding the services to the dependency injection container.

 ```c#
 public class Startup